 School Pretzel Bread – Schulbrezel

 A School Pretzel Bread is called Schulbrezel in Germany.
 The First Graders carry it to their first day of school.
 The pretzel has a colored ribbon, for the girls pink and the boys blue.
-I grew up with this tradition and made sure, that my children also had their School Pretzel on their First Day of School.
+I grew up with this tradition and made sure, that my children also had their School Pretzel.

 Ingredients for School Pretzel Bread: